 It’s not often that I would dedicate a blog post to a week in the life of my feet – but they have had a fairly exciting time recently as I decided to try a pair of Footner exfoliating socks.
 That’s right – socks that pedicure your feet.
 How genius is that?
 The experience went something like this….. (warning, there may be ucky foot pictures ahead!)

 Last Saturday: Pop my feet into the Footner.
 They’re made of plastic so it’s kind of like sitting wearing a carrier bag full of nasty smelling gloopy gel.
 How Footner works is that said gloopy gel includes a mix of milk enzymes and hydroxy acids that break down the bonds that stick dead skin cells to your feet.
 You wear them for an hour, rinse things off, then over the next two weeks you start to flake off the old dead skin and reveal new baby soft feet.

 Wednesday.
 I went to London wearing plimsols and tights – it was a bit warm for that.
 I then got home, went to rinse my feet off and realised bits of skin were peeling from the soles.
 My brain of course has erased all memory of the sock wearing hour.
 A brief scream and quick brain scan of the symptoms of athlete’s foot/leprosy, I then remembered.
-Peeling had begun.
+The Footner Peeling Process had begun.

 Thursday, Friday and Saturday.
 Attempt not to pick at peeling feet – fail miserably.
 Resort to setting a ‘you are only allowed to pick for two minutes – and you mustn’t pull anything that doesn’t flake off easily’ rule.
 Discuss peeling feet with other journalists on twitter – seriously, if there’s a meeting of beauty journos in the next few days, there will be a lot of closed heel shoes.